 If you’ve read my ‘Welcome post’, you’ll know that I have a fondness for manatees – they kind of look like floating poop with faces (if poop was grey).
 Regardless, I would love to swim with these creatures in the wild.

-My first encounter was swimming with them at Xel-ha, a water / nature park in Mexico.
+This was one of my first wildlife experiences, swimming with them at Xel-ha, a water / nature park in Mexico.
 In hindsight, I probably wouldn’t swim with animals in a place like this anymore as I don’t particularly agree with it, but if it wasn’t for that experience I would never had heard of them.

 Note: They are pretty big but are very gentle creatures.